taliazamboni/myproject/README.md

 # myproject
-repo for software carpentry - day 2 -afternoon session
+repo for software carpentry -

+hello its me